NethServer/ns8-mail/dovecot/README.md

 Volumes are:

 - `/var/lib/vmail` Mailboxes storage.
 They are stored in Maildir format.
-- `/etc/ssl/dovecot` Certificates for TLS.
+- `/etc/ssl/dovecot` Certificate and Diffie-Hellman group for TLS.
 - `/var/lib/dovecot/dict` Dictionary DB storage.
 - `/var/lib/mda` Shared directory for the LMTP Message Delivery Agent (MDA) Unix-domain socket.
 This volume can be shared with a local Postfix